 Finding an Experienced Child Support Attorney

-To find an attorney or law firm to help you resolve your child support case, you can search the FindLaw Lawyer Directory.
-If you cannot afford to hire a private attorney, low-cost or free legal aid may be available in your area.
-Courthouse self-help centers and state administrations that oversee child support enforcement may be able to provide forms and assistance completing paperwork but they can not give you legal help.
+You can search the FindLaw Lawyer Directory to find an attorney or law firm to help you resolve your child support case.
+If you cannot afford a private attorney, you can research whether low-cost or free legal aid may be available in your area.
+Courthouse self-help centers and state administrations that oversee child support enforcement may provide forms and review paperwork for completeness.
+Still, they cannot give you legal help.